Central Coast Council area

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local resident workers individual income levels in the Central Coast Council area in 2011 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in the Central Coast Council area in 2011 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,500 per week or more) and a higher proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in the Central Coast Council area and New South Wales were:
+The major differences between the weekly income of the local labour force in the Central Coast Council area and New South Wales were:

 - A larger percentage of local labour force who earned $600-$799 (16.7% compared to 14.9%)

 - A larger percentage of local labour force who earned $400-$599 (13.7% compared to 12.1%)

 - A smaller percentage of local labour force who earned $2,000 or more (6.8% compared to 11.1%)